khourious/minion-seq/README.md

+# DEPRECATED

+**Oct 2022 update:** This repo is no longer supported, please consider using https://github.com/khourious/vigeas instead.

-# Bioinformatic pipeline for genome sequencing using MinION
+## Bioinformatic pipeline for genome sequencing using MinION

 This repo contains scripts and files to run the bioinformatic analysis of genome sequencing using MinION, and was built based on "[Experimental protocols and bioinformatic pipelines for Zika genome sequencing](https://github.com/blab/zika-seq)" of [Bedford Lab](https://bedford.io/projects/zika-seq).